Franklin County, Maine

-Franklin County is a county located in the state of Maine, in the United States.
+Franklin County is a county located in the state of Maine, United States.
 As of the 2020 census, the population was 29,456, making it the second-least populous county in Maine.
 Its county seat is Farmington.
-The county was established on May 9, 1838 and named for Benjamin Franklin.
+The county was established on May 9, 1838, and named for Benjamin Franklin.

 History

-Franklin County was formed on 9 May 1838 from portions of Kennebec, Oxford and Somerset counties.
+Franklin County was formed on May 9, 1838, from portions of Kennebec, Oxford and Somerset counties.
 Smaller adjustments were made during the following fourteen years.